CBU Exam Information

 Postponement of Examinations

-If an examination cannot be held at the scheduled time because of inclement weather or other circumstances, other examinations will be written as scheduled and the postponed examinations will be rescheduled by the Registrar’s Office on the first available day after the completion of the examination schedule.
+If a final examination scheduled by the Registrar cannot be held at the scheduled time because of inclement weather or other circumstances, other examinations will be written as scheduled and the postponed examinations will be rescheduled by the Registrar’s Office for the first available day after the completion of the examination schedule.

 Midterm exams and other exams which were scheduled without the involvement of the Registrar will be rescheduled via consultation between the instructor and the students if they cannot be written at the original planned time because of inclement weather or other reasons.

 This refers to emergency situations where it was not possible to make arrangements prior to the exam and so a new date is arranged.
 It applies to emergencies which prevented the student from attending the exam, or which arose during the writing of the exam.
 It also applies to situations in which a student has written the exam but subsequently claims that there were extenuating circumstances such that they should not have written the exam.
 In such a case the student may request an opportunity to retake the exam.